More about Rachel Ellen Clark

 - EN 261 The British Isles: Literary Locations (May term travel course to the UK and/or Ireland)

 - EN 331 Structure of English

 - “‘Lame Doings’: Amputation, Impotence, and Community in The Shoemaker’s Holiday and A Larum for London.”
-Phantom Grief, Prosthetic Mourning: Amputation and the Semiotics of ‘Loss’, eds.
+Amputation in Literature and Film: Artificial Limbs, Prosthetic Relations, and the Semiotics of ‘Loss’, eds.
 Erik Grayson and Maren Scheurer.
-Forthcoming from Palgrave Macmillan.
+New York: Palgrave Macmillan, 2021.

 - “The Anti-Brexit Cymbeline.”
 Early Modern Culture 12, Article 26, 2017.